ipbrieske/stock-analysis/README.md

 2/24/22 Updates

 Began Module 2 Challenge, renamed primary file to VBA_Challenge.xlsm.
 Using a for loop, we iterate through an index number to fill four arrays.
 These values are stored then all analyzed and printed together using another for loop.
 Periodic save.

+Completed Module 2 Challenge.
+Also added a table to store program runtimes, need to expand table to separate runtimes by year analyzed and by method of analysis.